Australian Cybersecurity Statistics 2026

 Phishing, business email compromise, and malicious attachments remain the dominant attack vector.
 AI-powered phishing campaigns show 340% increase in sophistication.

-Ransomware attacks have evolved into sophisticated business operations with average demands of $2.8M and 23-day average recovery times.
+Ransomware attacks have evolved into sophisticated business operations with average demands of $3.4M AUD and 72-hour dwell times before detonation — down from 9 days in 2024 as operators compress timelines to beat detection.

 Web application vulnerabilities continue to provide entry points, with SQL injection and cross-site scripting leading attack methods.